m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 ### 1.1 Reinforcement Learning Process

-The process of reinforcement learning (as shown in Figure <a class=num href=#figure1>1</a>) starts with the agent observing a **state** $s_t$ which is a representation of the current situation the agent is in within its environment.
+The process of reinforcement learning (as shown in <a href=#figure1>Figure 1</a>) starts with the agent observing a **state** $s_t$ which is a representation of the current situation the agent is in within its environment.
 Each state gives the agent information about the world (environment).
 Based on the state, the agent selects an **action** $a_t$ which is the move, or decision made by the agent in a given state of the environment -- the agent decides what to do using **policy** $\pi$, the agent’s brain, decides what actions to take based on the observed state-- then, the environment provides **rewards** $r_t$ to guide the agent after taking the action.
 The idea of rewards came from points in games; i.e., in football, the team gets 3 points for winning and 1 point for a draw and 0 points for losing.

 <figure id="figure1">
   <img alt="RL Process" src="./images/rl-process.png">
   <figcaption>Figure 1: Reinforcement Learning process starts with the agent observing the current state in the environment, choosing an action, get a reward from the environment, then adjust the policy, and repeat.
-Based on a similar figure in (<a style="text-decoration: none;" class='citation' href="#sutton2018">Sutton & Barto, 2018</a>)</figcaption>
+Based on a similar figure in (<a class='citation' href="#sutton2018">Sutton & Barto, 2018</a>)</figcaption>
 </figure>

 <p style="color: crimson; font-weight: bold;">🎯 Note: the agent’s goal is to maximize its expected return (cumulative reward).</p>